brianguenter/FastDifferentiation.jl/README.md

 These rules are generally safe in the sense of obeying IEEE floating point arithmetic rules.
 However if x happens to have the value NaN or Inf the **FSD** expression x*0 will identically return 0 when the expected IEEE result would be NaN.

-For expression graphs with many common subexpressions (where each node in the expression graph has more than one parent on average) **FSD** may compute symbolic derivatives much more quickly than conventional computer algegra systems such as Symbolics.jl or Mathematica.
-The generated executables may also be significantly faster.

-If your function is small or tree like (where each node in the expression graph has one parent on average) then Symbolics.jl may outperform **FSD**.
-There is no simple rule to determine whether **FSD** will do better than Symbolics.jl.
-Try them both and choose the faster one.

 [^1]: O(m²+n²)|E| for FSD versus O(mn)|E^2| for D* where n is the domain dimension of the ℝⁿ->ℝᵐ function being differentiated, m is the codomain dimension, and |E| is the number of edges in the expression graph.
 Except for trivial graphs m,n are both typically much smaller than |E|.